vhacman/CPP_MODULES/README.md

 # CPP Modules

 A comprehensive collection of C++ exercises from 42 School's curriculum, covering fundamental to advanced C++ programming concepts.
-This repository contains implementations for modules 00-02, focusing on object-oriented programming principles, memory management, and C++98 standard compliance.

 ## Table of Contents